MSchotsman/OLO-RID/readme.md

-# Obfuscated Location Disclosure for Remote ID-enabled UAVs (OLD-RID)
+# Obfuscated Location disclOsure for RID-enabled drones (OLO-RID)
-This is a proof-of-concept for Obfuscated Location Disclosure for Remote ID-enabled UAVs, using a modified Planar Isotropic Mechanism (PIM) from Xiao et al. [\[1\]](https://doi.org/10.1145/2810103.2813640).
+This is a proof-of-concept for Obfuscated Location disclOsure for RID-enabled drones, using a modified Planar Isotropic Mechanism (PIM) from Xiao et al. [\[1\]](https://doi.org/10.1145/2810103.2813640).
 This code was tested on a Raspberry PI 3 Model B+ (Raspbian OS) and a Personal Computer (VM with a Linux OS).
-From a flight path, in csv format with headers (latitude, longitude, altitude), it will obfuscate each location and encrypt the UAV's actual location.
+From a flight path, in csv format with headers (latitude, longitude, altitude), it will obfuscate each location and encrypt the drone's actual location.
 All of the components needed for a Remote ID message are stored in the `message` variable in `main.c`.

 Flight path with an average (obfuscation) distance of 100 meters and maximum transmit range of 1000 meters.
 ![Flight path with an average (obfuscation) distance of 100 meters and maximum transmit range of 1000 meters.](https://github.com/MSchotsman/OLD-RID/blob/main/obfuscated.png?raw=true "Flight path with an average (obfuscation) distance of 100 meters and maximum transmit range of 1000 meters.")